barvch/generador-de-sandbox/recursos/TechnicalGuide/README.md

     **Example:**

     > * *Hostname*.
 Mandatory:
-    >   - Must start with an alphabetic character.
+    >   - Must start and end with an alphabetic character.
     > * *DiscosVirtuales*.
 Mandatory:
     >   - The minumum value accepted must be 15.
     >   - The host must validate that there is enough available space.